-In comparing Spengler’s book with Nietzsche, Hugh may have been thinking of the author’s thoughts on society, religion and culture.
+In comparing this 1918 publication with Nietzsche, Hugh may have been thinking of the author’s thoughts on society, religion and culture.
 The essence of the book is his observation that, with increasing globalization, the West had no right to assume superiority.
-His thinking resounded with ordinary Germans and some say may have contributed to Germany losing the Great War.
-It was a 1918 publication.
+Spengler’s thinking resounded with ordinary Germans and some say may have contributed to Germany losing the Great War.
 He declared that a decline in the cultural practices of individual countries would bow to the rise in economic power of eastern civilisations.
 Ideally, this would lead to countries cooperating on an equal basis.
 He looks at ancient cultures and considers how they formulated calendars, measured time and constructed buildings.
-He asks whether a sense of history is universal.
+Spengler also asks whether a sense of history is universal.

 Hugh obviously enjoyed a good discussion, especially when it came to social change.
-His mention of Nietzsche may have reminded Jim of her reading of Vera Brittain and Winifred Holtby.
-In a piece published in the Manchester Guardian in November 1929, Brittain reflects on the years since the end of the Great War, particularly thinking about the new War Memorials and the Armistice Day events.
-She discusses literature inspired by the war, mentioning All Else is Folly by Major Peregrine Acland, saying that the title is taken from Nietzsche’s Thus Spake Zarathustra.
-In so doing she describes Nietzsche as a misogynist.
+His mention of Nietzsche may have reminded Jim of Vera Brittain.
+The Manchester Guardian of November 1929 published a piece by Brittain.
+She reflects on the years following the Great War, particularly thinking about the new War Memorials and the Armistice Day events.
+In discussing literature inspired by the war, mentioning All Else is Folly by Major Peregrine Acland, Brittain says that the title is taken from Nietzsche’s Thus Spake Zarathustra.
+By so doing, she describes Nietzsche as a misogynist.
 The quotation is: Man shall be trained for war and women for the recreation of the warrior; all else is folly.

-Jim’s diary reveals that she had read Holtby’s letters by October 1941 and Brittain’s Honourable Estate at the beginning of 1942, commenting, The social history part about the suffragettes was quite interesting.
+Jim’s diary reveals that she had read Holtby’s letters by October 1941 and Brittain’s Honourable Estate at the beginning of 1942.
+She comments, The social history part about the suffragettes was quite interesting.
 Jim was one of the first to benefit from universal female suffrage.
-She also read Testament of Youth and, soon after she returned from America, Testament of Friendship, commenting that she found it very revealing.
+She also read Testament of Youth and, soon after she returned from America, Testament of Friendship.
+She says that she found it very revealing.
 Her interest may have been sustained by the memory that she met someone on her outward journey to America who had been at Somerville with the two authors.

 1940 Sept 12th One of the ladies on board had been at Somerville with W Holtby and V Brittain.
 They both worked extremely hard in College and no-one thought that they were particularly brilliant.